Howard Ashman: Career

 After graduating from Indiana University in 1974, Ashman moved to New York and worked as an editor at Grosset & Dunlap.
 His first two plays, Cause Maggie's Afraid of the Dark and Dreamstuff, were met with mixed reviews.
 Ashman's play The Confirmation was produced in 1977 at Princeton's McCarter Theater and starred Herschel Bernardi.
 In 1977, he became the artistic director of the Workshop of the Players Art Foundation's WPA Theater in New York.
 Ashman met future collaborator Alan Menken at the BMI Workshop, where he was classmates with Maury Yeston and Ed Kleban, among others.
 He first worked with Menken on the 1979 musical Kurt Vonnegut's God Bless You, Mr. Rosewater, adapted from Vonnegut's novel of the same name.

-The turning point for both partners was the success of Little Shop of Horrors with Ashman as director, lyricist, and librettist.
+The pair won critical acclaim with Little Shop of Horrors with Ashman as director, lyricist, and librettist.
 The show became a cult Off-Broadway hit, winning the Drama Desk Award for Outstanding Lyrics and receiving a Grammy Award nomination.

-Ashman also directed the workshop of Nine by Yeston at the Eugene O'Neill Theater Center, and after asking why Guido's wife stays with him after she knows he has not been faithful, inspired Yeston to write "My Husband Makes Movies".
+In 1981 Ashman also directed the workshop of Nine by Yeston at the Eugene O'Neill Theater Center, and after asking why Guido's wife stays with him after she knows he has not been faithful, inspired Yeston to write "My Husband Makes Movies".

 Ashman was director, lyricist, and book writer for the 1986 Broadway musical Smile (music by Marvin Hamlisch).
 It was here he met Jodi Benson, who would go on to play Ariel.
 This musical was generally not well received and closed with only 48 performances.
 However, Ashman received a nomination at the Tony Awards for Best Book of a Musical.
 Also in 1986, Ashman wrote the screenplay for the Frank Oz–directed film adaptation of his musical Little Shop of Horrors, as well as contributing the lyrics for two new songs, "Some Fun Now" and "Mean Green Mother from Outer Space", the latter of which received an Academy Award nomination.

 In 1986, Ashman was brought in to write lyrics for a song in Walt Disney Animation Studios' Oliver & Company.
 He then also worked with Tina Turner on a script which never came to fruition.
-While at Disney, Ashman was offered several works which had been on the back burner and was told about another project that Disney had been working on for a couple years.
-That film was The Little Mermaid, Disney's first fairy tale in 30 years.
-Ashman, along with Menken, wrote all of the songs for the film.
+While at Disney, Ashman was offered several works which had been on the back burner.
+He eventually chose to work on The Little Mermaid, a project Disney had been working on for a couple years.
+Ashman joined the production as the producer and lyricist.
+Menken, who Ashman requested join in the project, composed the score.
+As producer of The Little Mermaid Ashman advocated for integrating the medium of animation with musicals, becoming a driving force during the early years of the "Disney Renaissance".
+Part of this was casting actors with strong musical theater and acting backgrounds.
+The Little Mermaid was released in November 1989 and was an enormous success.
+Ashman and Menken received two nominations at the Golden Globe Awards and three nominations at the Academy Awards, including two Best Original Song nominations for "Kiss the Girl" and "Under The Sea."
+Ashman and Menken won for the latter.